digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ----------------------------

 SCU eliminates the need for retroactive instances and is not compatible with them.
-To ensure package selection for interface choices acts correctly, retroactive interface instances should be moved to newer versions of templates, such that changes to the instance warrants a new version of the template.
+Retroactive interface instances should be moved to newer versions of templates, such that changes to the instance warrant a new version of the template, to ensure that the correct package is selected for interface choices.

 Explicit Template Versions
 --------------------------

-If you need package version specific behavior that cannot just depend on the presence or absence of new fields, then one workaround would be to tag your contracts in their payload with an explicit version field.
+If you need package version-specific behavior that does not depend on the presence or absence of new fields, you can tag your contracts in their payload with an explicit version field.
+This makes
-This allows for less fragile behavior in the event of "partial upgrades" (where a user may only upgrade part of the payload of a package, intentionally), and allows you to model rollbacks as upgrades in a principled manner.
+"partial upgrades" (where a user may only upgrade part of the payload of a package, intentionally) less fragile, and allows you to model rollbacks as upgrades in a principled manner.

 Avoid Contract Metadata Changes
 -------------------------------

-The signatories, observers, contract key and ensure clauses of a contract should be fixed at runtime for a given contract.
-Changing their definitions in your Daml code triggers a warning from the SCU typechecker, and is discouraged.
-Note that for contract keys, the type cannot change at all, only its value.
-Should you need to change these values, be aware that if their runtime value changes in any way, the upgrade, and thus the full transaction, fails.
-Contracts in this state can then only be used by explicitly choosing the older version of the contract in your transaction.
+The signatories, observers, contract key, and ensure clauses of a contract should be fixed at runtime for a given contract.
+Changing their definitions in your Daml code is discouraged and triggers a warning from the SCU typechecker.
+Note that contract keys cannot change type, only value.
+In addition, if their runtime value changes in any way, the upgrade, and thus the full transaction, fails.
+Contracts in this state can only be used if you explicitly choose the older version of the contract in your transaction.

 .. _upgrade_package_naming: